jose-villegas/Simple-Raytracer/README.md

-FGC_RayTracing
+Simple Impostor Raytracer
 ==============

+Project for Computer Graphics

-A really simple raytracer.
+A really simple raytracer for spheres, cylinder and triangle impostors.
 You can check the GLSL Shader running in real-time here https://www.shadertoy.com/view/Xd2Xzc may be outdated.

 Command line raytracing for a simple scene loader with YAML format (kind of)